 Trigger.Once() is supported with this source since Databricks Runtime 4.2.

 Databricks uses Amazon’s default credential provider chain for authentication to SQS.
-We recommend that you launch your Databricks clusters with an IAM role that can access SQS and your S3 bucket.
+We recommend that you launch your Databricks clusters with an instance profile that can access SQS and your S3 bucket.

 This source requires